danieluhl/astro-blog/src/content/blog/2025/clean-your-own-slop.md

 the rage (pre-iPhone).
 Having iPods in class was a grey area, they were distracting but could be ok if you're heads down working.
 I had mine in, playing some music, and I needed some help.
-The professor kindly answered what I needed and I, in my music stuper, looke up and said, "whuut?".
+The professor kindly answered what I needed and I, in my music stuper, look up and said, "whuut?".
 Her eyes became daggers and I realized what an idiot I was and quickly put away my headphones, and later profusely apologized.